vishnu350/rs-mainspring-winder/README.md

 5. Wind the mainspring until end tail of the mainspring sticks out.
 Use a tweezer to ram it in **until it cannot be seen**.
 If it refuses to go in, wind a little bit more to make it easier to do so (but not too much).
 6. Once done, **unwind** by going in the **reverse direction until there is no more force from the mainspring**.
 The anchor will naturally unlatch, allowing you to just pull off the winder part.
 If the mainspring is still latched, then gently unwind a little bit more.
 Do not overdo it as the hook may scratch the mainspring.
 7. Next, reverse the winder and place the actual mainspring barrel inside the recess.
 Plug it back into the housing barrel, apply some force to hold it together, and press the plunger.
 All done!
-8. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler clip to wind up a fancy Swiss mainspring, and will probably last you another 100 watch services.
+8. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler clip to wind up a fancy Swiss mainspring.

 # Thanks
 I would like to thank Fratink for coming up with the original design: https://www.thingiverse.com/thing:3540660 , the same free licensing scheme is reused for this work.
-However, the design was too crude to use, so I tasked myself with a complete rethink.
+However, the design was too crude to use, so I had to completely re-engineer it.

 If you like my work, consider contributing to the design or experimenting with 3D printouts using untested paramenters.
 Or just buy me a drink by sponsoring me, that will also work.